AliSoftware/alisoftware.github.io/_posts/2015-08-29-fun-with-functions.md

 Today's article is about doing some fun with Swift functions, like functions returning functions, currying and operators on functions.

+🇨🇳 _This article is also [available in Chinese here](http://swift.gg/2015/09/11/fun_with_functions/) — thanks to the SwiftGG translation team._

 ## Functions basics

 In this post we'll use functions that takes a `Int` and return a `Bool` telling if it matches a certain criteria.
 This kind of functions can then be used with `filter` to filter an array of integers.